guoweier/GameHut/snake/tutorial_snake_english.md

 - `0.0` is to start playing at 0.0 second.

 ### 2. Define snake direction change
 The computer reacts according to the input key from the player.
-Here are my code:
+Here are my code:<br>
 ```
 for event in pygame.event.get():
     if event.type == QUIT: